 problem in its business and now uses extensive data analytics before opening a new store to determine the extent of

 cannibalization it would cause to the existing ones.
-Figure 2 and 3 show how the sales of adjoining regions may be impacted
+Figures 2 and 3 show how the sales of adjoining regions may be impacted

-when a new store opened in a fresh territory.
+when a new store opens in fresh territory.

 Fig 2: Sales when only 4 territories were present

 Fig 3: Sales after a store was opened in a nearby territory

 Such territorial changes can either be reported by the field or can be identified from mapping territory-level sales data.
 This

 may require reassessing the potential of the territory and adjusting rep quotas accordingly.
 Note that in addition to external

 factors causing changes in a territory’s potential, there might also be a natural reduction in the territory’s potential due to